 Life is all about lessons.
 If we are not ready to learn, they repeat the situation until we finally get the message.
 It’s one reason people keep repeating the same thing over and over, making the same poor choices and making the same mistakes.

-It’s not enough to recognize how people resonate with you; one must also have clarity to understand the lesson in the connection.
+It’s not enough to recognize how people resonate with you; one must also be clear about the lesson in the connection.
 To do this, you need to recognize and understand the thought processes behind your choices.
 Are you making choices out of habit or addiction?
 Are you choosing relationships because they represent a lesson you need to learn?
 Is your decision a blessing or a lesson about poor choices?

 Investigate the basis of social connections

 Understanding the basis of relationships is important.
 We must learn to base relationships on healthy spiritual energy rather than temporary conditions.
 It can be a difficult choice.
 Just because we are attracted to someone doesn’t mean they would be good for us.
-The Venus Flytrap is attractive to insects.
-But if you are a butterfly, you must learn to avoid them.
+The Venus Flytrap is attractive to insects, but if you are a butterfly, you must learn to avoid it.

 Become a Freethinker